 TherapyNotes vs SimplePractice: The final verdict

 While Lacherza-Drew plans on continuing to use TherapyNotes, she’s not fully satisfied.
-Neither TherapyNotes nor SimplePractice meet all of her needs in areas that are essential to her practice.
-As for which solution you should use, consider how the above pros and cons will impact your practice and decide whether one of these platforms could work for you.
+Neither TherapyNotes nor SimplePractice meets all of her needs in areas that are essential to her practice.
+As for which solution you should use, consider how the above pros and cons — and user sentiments about different features — will impact your practice, and then decide whether one of these platforms could work for you.

 More efficient practice management with another HIPAA-compliant solution: Jotform